rdpstaff/Xander_assembler/README.md

  * Output: starting nucleotide kmers (gene_starts.txt for each gene)
 ```

-* Assemble contigs (each gene can be done in parallel, for each starting kmer, find the best path from both directions and then merge)
+* Assemble contigs (each gene can be done in parallel, length cutoff or HMM score cutoff filters are used)
 ```
  * Input 1: forward and reverse HMMs (for_enone.hmm and rev_enone.hmm)
  * Input 2: de Bruijn graph (k45.bloom)